 In all world cultures, artists honor remarkable leaders by creating lasting works of art in their honor.
-Historical leaders in the West, like Charlemagne and Alexander the Great were celebrated for their accomplishments during their lifetime and remembered through many works of art created to preserve their legacy.
-During the first half of the eighteenth century, the Kuba King Mishe miShyaang maMbul was celebrated throughout his kingdom for his generosity and for the great number of his loyal subjects.
+Historical leaders in the West, like Charlemagne and Alexander the Great, were celebrated for their accomplishments during their lifetime and remembered through many works of art created to preserve their legacy.
+During the first half of the eighteenth century, the Kuba King Mishé miShyááng máMbúl was celebrated throughout his kingdom for his generosity and for the great number of his loyal subjects.
 He was even the recipient of his own praise song.
 At the height of his reign in 1710, he commissioned an idealized portrait-statue called an ndop.
-With the commission of his ndop, Mishe miShyaang maMbul recorded his reign for posterity and solidified his accomplishments amongst the pantheon of his predecessors.
-The ndop that portrayed his likeness was eventually purchased by the Brooklyn Museum in 1961 and has been on view at the museum since that time.
+With the commission of his ndop, Mishé miShyááng máMbúl recorded his reign for posterity and solidified his accomplishments amongst the pantheon of his predecessors.
+The ndop that portrayed his likeness was eventually purchased by the Brooklyn Museum in 1961 and has largely been on view at the museum since that time.
 It was first collected in 1909 by a colonial minister in what was then the Belgian Congo, the European country’s colony.

 Before being purchased by Western collectors and museums, African sculptures served as important historical markers within their communities.
 The ndop sculptural record helps freeze a moment in time that would otherwise be transformed during its transmission from generation to generation.
-When we look at these sculptures in museums, it is important to remember that they were created about, and for, individuals.
-Since information and history was transferred orally in Africa, sculptural traditions like the ndop can help us gain insight into information about historical individuals and their cultural ideals.
+When we look at these sculptures in museums, it is important to remember that they were created about and for individuals.
+Since information and history were transferred orally in Africa, sculptural traditions like the ndop can help us gain insight into information about historical individuals and their cultural ideals.

 The Kuba live in the Democratic Republic of the Congo on the southern fringes of the equatorial forest in an area bounded by two rivers called the Kasai and Sankuru.
 Over a period of three centuries of movement and exchange beginning in the 17th century, this loose confederacy of people formed into a durable kingdom.
 Since that time, the name “Kuba” largely refers to nineteen unique but related ethnic groups, all of which acknowledge the leadership of the same leader (nyim).